March 25, 2025

 Come in to Mend and reset your Yin.
 We offer Acupuncture, Herbal Pharmaceuticals (instead, of or in harmony with, the more harsh Western drugs), Behavior Modification, and Nutritional Consultation to get you through this time of year with grace and good health!

-September 8, 2023 by Stacy Lauren-Kon, Lac MSOMPain Management and
+September 8, 2023 by Stacy Lauren-Kon, LAc, MSOMPain Management and

 The Safer Alternatives We Offer